 Content outsourcing is the practice of hiring contractors and content writing agencies for content creation.
 This is typically done for marketing purposes, but it’s also useful in other activities like creating product documentation and novel writing.

 How many companies outsource their content marketing?

 Numerous studies confirm that over 50 percent of companies outsource their content marketing to third-party providers.
 The vast majority of these companies do it to fill their content creation needs.

 Should you outsource content writing?

 Yes, especially if you’re a small-medium SaaS business with a limited budget.
 Aside from being more cost-effective, outsourcing content writing has a handful of incredible benefits, like time savings, scalability, and higher overall content quality.

 Get content experts on board your B2B SaaS business

-ClearVoice’s network of content experts can provide you with sparkling content SaaS businesses need to excel in the content marketing space.
+ClearVoice’s network of content experts can provide you with the sparkling content SaaS businesses need to excel in the content marketing space.

-Have blog posts, eBooks, pages, and thought leadership pieces created and polished for you.
+Have blog posts, ebooks, pages, and thought leadership pieces created and polished for you.
 You will also get an expertly crafted content strategy tailored to your needs.
-Learn more and talk to a Content Specialist.
+Learn more and talk to a content specialist.